Challenge - UML Iphone

 The Java code further elaborates on these roles by defining three interfaces: MusicPlayer, Phone, and InternetBrowser.
 Each interface declares the methods that correspond to the actions each role can perform.

-The iPhone class implements all three interfaces, indicating that an iPhone can perform all the actions defined in these interfaces.
+The IPhone class implements all three interfaces, indicating that an iPhone can perform all the actions defined in these interfaces.
 The actual implementation of these methods is left blank, as it would depend on the specific behavior you want to achieve.

 This representation is a simple yet effective way to model the diverse functionalities of an iPhone using object-oriented programming principles.
 It provides a clear and organized structure for understanding and implementing the various roles an iPhone can play.